zopefoundation/zope.app.testing/testbrowser/README.txt

       </body>
     </html>

-Making assertions about page contents are easy.
+Making assertions about page contents is easy.

     >>> 'Simple Page' in browser.contents
     True